 Did you discover a diamond shape you never knew about?
 Or did you learn something new about the cut you already love?
 Choosing the type of diamond cut you want may be the first step in the process of finding your dream ring, but it is not the only one.

 With all diamonds, regardless of cut, the quality of the cut as well as the color, clarity, and carat weight are important to consider.
 These are the 4Cs of diamonds, all of which play an important role in the overall quality of the diamond.
-First, decide on a cut you love, be it pear or round, emerald or marquise, and then choose the optimal color and clarity for that cut.
+First, decide on a cut you love, be it a pear shaped engagement ring or round, emerald or marquise, and then choose the optimal color and clarity for that cut.

 You can start building your dream engagement ring right here and browse our collection of various lab diamond cuts.
 At 12FIFTEEN Diamonds, we carry ten of these eleven cuts as they are the most popular cuts for engagement rings.